Danville High School (Illinois)

 Danville High School (DHS) is a public high school located in Danville, Illinois, United States.
 It is part of Danville District 118, which also includes two middle schools and eight elementary schools.

-The school is perhaps best known for four of its alumni who went on to success in acting: Gene Hackman, Ned Luke, the brothers Dick and Jerry Van Dyke, Donald O'Connor; and one who became an important figure in popularizing early twentieth-century popular music, Bobby Short.
+The school is perhaps best known for four of its alumni who went on to success in acting: Gene Hackman, the brothers Dick and Jerry Van Dyke, Donald O'Connor; and one who became an important figure in popularizing early twentieth-century popular music, Bobby Short.

 History

 Principals

-Charlotte "Tracy" Cherry, the current principal of Danville High School, is the school's 33nd principal since 1870.
+Charlotte "Tracy" Cherry, the current principal of Danville High School, is the school's 33rd principal since 1870.

 Academics

 For the graduating class of 2016, DHS had an average composite ACT score of 17.6, and graduated 69.7% of its senior class.

 In September 2009 the school hosted several education administrators from Taiwan who were visiting to not only see how the school functions, but to participate in a learning opportunity for the school's Global House.